 This change in value is a function of the perception of value by farmers, dealers, traders, and market speculators.
 It is the way a commodity is perceived by market participants in terms of value that determines the demand placed on the commodity and consequently its price.

 On the spot commodities market, the commodity is bought or sold without the physical exchange of the commodity, and traders can buy or sell a commodity and profit from price differences on the spot commodity platforms.
 Many forex brokers now add commodity instruments to their basket of assets, making it easier for traders to trade spot contracts on them.

-Just like in forex trading, it is the job of the commodity broker to match the buyers of a commodity to the sellers of that commodity.
+- Just like in forex trading, it is the job of the commodity binary options broker to match the buyers of a commodity to the sellers of that commodity.
 All buy and sell orders are matched by brokers.

 The liquidity requirements in commodity trading are much higher than in forex, so traders need a lot of capital to trade commodities.
 The forex brokers who now offer commodities as part of their underlying assets now provide much smaller contracts for traders.
 Price movements in the commodity market are in the region of 0.25 to 0.5 pips per tick depending on if the contract size is a full contract or a mini contract.
 With such a large-sized contract, traders are provided with leverage by the brokers.

 The first step is to get a commodities trading account with a broker.
 The trader is expected to fill an account opening form online, submit a proof of address (utility bill or bank account statement) and proof of identity (national ID card or international passport), and fund the account after activation.
 Many forex brokers now offer to trade in gold, silver, and crude oil binary options trading, as these are the most traded commodities.
 Other brokers like Interactive Brokers offer full and mini contracts straight as they are priced by the commodities exchange.